tsemaylo/DerivativeSolver/design/docs/notes.md

 The parser implements parsing logic according to the grammar.
 The grammar is built of **Rule**s which are implementing certain [grammar rules](grammar.md).
-The parser implements the "Shift-Reduce" method, at least some sort of it, because of the simplicity of implementation.
+The parser implements the "Shift-Reduce" method ~~, at least some sort of it,~~ because of the simplicity of implementation.
 With this approach the high performance can't be anticipated and it is not a priority so far.

 The parser can be viewed as independent entity and distributed in the form of library, which can be eventually used by more than one application.

-Piblic interface of the **MathParser** is:
+Public interface of the **MathParser** is built of:

 * Interface **Parser**
 * **Expression** and all its children